 After that, I landed an agent and sold two more books: The Author’s Guide to Building an Online Platform: Leveraging the Internet to Sell More Books (Quill Driver Books) and LEAP!
 101 Ways to Grow Your Business (Career Press).

-In February 2012, my eighth book was released: Own Your Niche: Hype-Free Internet Marketing Tactics to Establish Authority in Your Field and Promote Your Service-Based Business.
+Own Your Niche: Hype-Free Internet Marketing Tactics to Establish Authority in Your Field and Promote Your Service-Based Business (February 2012)